aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/data-processing/_index.md

 ### Custom Rule Splitting

 - **[Split Excel File According to Custom Rules](https://docs.aspose.cloud/cells/split-spreadsheet/)**
-  - Split by row count, column count, content conditions,
+  - Split by row count, column count, content conditions
-  - Flexible rule‑based partitioning.
+  - Flexible rule‑based partitioning

   **When to use**
   - _Use case_: Partition a large dataset into smaller, more manageable files for batch processing.